-Oral antibacterial agents may be effective alternatives to parenteral therapy for the treatment of chronic osteomyelitis.
+Oral antibacterial agents may serve as effective alternatives to parenteral therapy for the management of chronic osteomyelitis.

 Osteomyelitis can be classified as acute or chronic.
 Unlike the acute form, which results from spread of bacteria through the blood, chronic osteomyelitis develops from fractures, open wounds, soft-tissue infections, and orthopedic implants.